La Salle University: University ministry and service

 La Salle's religiously-affiliated University Ministry and Service (UMAS) program offers student ministry and community service opportunities for students.
-Regardless of religious affiliation, La Salle students can participate in more than a dozen weekly service and volunteer projects in Philadelphia including working at food banks, homeless shelters, the Special Olympics, and more.
 La Salle holds mass once a day, every week.
-Their Sunday liturgy has high student involvement through student ministers.

-Students can also participate in service trips, known as Lasallian Immersion and Volunteer Experiences (LIVE).
-Service trips occur domestically and internationally.
-Domestic service trips include going to Habitat for Humanity programs, working in Harlan, Kentucky in Appalachia, and even going to local locations like Camden, New Jersey.
-International service trip volunteers go to Kenya, the Dominican Republic, Haiti, Honduras, and more.
-Each student's trip is subsidized by the school and by their own fundraising initiatives.

 Notable alumni

-La Salle alumni have earned numerous accolades, scholarships, and titles including an Emmy award, a Pulitzer Prize, six Olympic gold medals, a Marshall scholarship, about one-hundred Fulbright scholarships, and more.
-La Salle has three alumni currently serving in the United States House of Representatives along with about a dozen representatives in the Pennsylvania General Assembly and one on the Philadelphia City Council.
+La Salle alumni have earned numerous accolades, scholarships, and titles including an Emmy award, a Pulitzer Prize, six Olympic gold medals, a Marshall scholarship, about one hundred Fulbright scholarships, and more.
+La Salle has three alumni currently serving in the United States House of Representatives, along with about a dozen representatives in the Pennsylvania General Assembly and one on the Philadelphia City Council.